 Botox is a neurotoxin that can relax tense muscles and block pain-signaling neurotransmitters.

-When administered for pain management purposes Botox blocks specific neurotransmitters that cause muscles to contract, subsequently soothing muscle pain.
+When administered for migraines, severe headaches, or TMJ, Botox blocks specific neurotransmitters that cause muscles to contract, subsequently soothing muscle pain.

 Common Conditions